Why Drinking Too Much Water Is Dangerous

 If you force large amounts of water into your system over a short period of time, your kidneys will struggle to eliminate enough water from your system to keep the overall amount at a safe level.

-If this swelling occurs in your brain, the bones that make up your skull hardly budge.
-The result is an increase in intracranial pressure i.e. your brain gets squeezed.
+If this swelling occurs in your brain, you'll experience increased intracranial pressure i.e. your brain will get squeezed because the flat bones that make up your skull don't provide much give.
 Depending on how much water your drink in a short period of time, you could experience a wide variety of symptoms, ranging from a mild headache to impaired breathing.
-And as occurred recently in the tragic water-drinking contest, it is quite possible to die if you drink enough water in a short enough period of time.
+As occurred in the tragic water-drinking contest, it's quite possible to die if you drink enough water in a short period of time.

 This information is particularly important for parents to pass on to their children.
-Foolish water-drinking contests are not uncommon among high school and university students, especially while playing cards.
+Foolish drinking contests are not uncommon among high school and university students, especially while playing cards.

 So how much water should you drink to best support your health?

-The answer to this question depends on your unique circumstances, including your diet, exercise habits, and environment.
+The answer depends on your unique circumstances, including your diet, exercise habits, and environment.

 Conversely, if you do not eat a lot of plant foods and/or you add substantial salt and spices to your meals, you may need to drink several glasses of water every day.